 You have been boo d 2362

 “BOOing” friends and neighbors in October is a fun way to spread Halloween cheer and lift everyone’s spirits!
 Use our free Halloween printables to start (or continue) the trend of secretly dropping off treats on the doorsteps of unsuspecting neighbors.
+Get the whole family involved in this good-hearted activity that spreads joy to others.
+Here's how to BOO your friends!

-What does it mean BOO a neighbor?
+What does it mean to BOO a friend or neighbor?

 BOOing is a kind-hearted activity that involves spreading Halloween cheer (in the form of surprise treats) to friends or families in your neighborhood.
 The game continues as recipients follow instructions and pay it forward.
 The kids delight in this perfectly acceptable and totally awesome version of doorbell ditching, should you choose to “ring and run” (optional).
 Even if you don’t ring the bell, it should absolutely be done anonymously.
 That’s half the fun!